 There’s an important difference between financing and leasing an asset.
 It’s a matter of the ownership structure at the end of its term.
-If, for example, you plan on using property, equipment or a vehicle and would prefer to return it when it’s no longer required, a lease could cover your needs.
-An asset that you wish to take long-term ownership of, however, may require an affordable loan arrangement.
+If, for example, you plan on using property, equipment, or a vehicle and would prefer to return it when it’s no longer required, a lease could cover your needs.
+An asset that you wish to take long-term ownership of, however, may require an affordable loan arrangement like USDA home loans.
 In this case, you could do well to look into bridge financing.

 When you need to leverage some equity in an existing asset that you currently own so you can purchase an additional one, a bridge loan could provide the short-term cash flow you require.
 For individuals low on cash in California, working with one of the Golden State’s hard money lenders can help make up for a gap in liquidity.